 Methodology

-This research was a case study (Gilham 2000; Hancock & Algozzine 2006) of challenges experienced by twenty-two Rwandan French-speaking postgraduate (three Honours, thirteen Masters and six PhD) students who were studying in the School of Education of the University of the Witwatersrand (Wits) in the academic year 2009.
-Data was collected by administering questionnaires to twenty-one students (minus the researcher) and by having interviews with four of them and with three lecturers/supervisors.
-Nineteen of the questionnaires were filled in and returned.
-Artefacts such as assignment tasks and lecturers’ feedback on assignments and research work were also analysed in relation to what students had claimed about aspects of their academic literacy skills and knowledgewhen filling in questionnaires and answering interview questions.
+The research discussed in this paper was a case study (Gilham 2000; Hancock & Algozzine 2006) of challenges experienced by twenty-two Rwandan French-speaking postgraduate (three Honours, thirteen Masters and six PhD) students who were studying in the School of Education at a South African university..
+Of these twenty-two students, ten were university lecturers and/or researchers in Rwanda while twelve held positions in the Ministry of Education.
+Data were collected by administering questionnaires to twenty-one students (the researcher was the other student in this group) and by conducting interviews with four of them and with three lecturers/research supervisors.
+Nineteen of the questionnaires were completed and returned.
+Artefacts such as assignment tasks and lecturers’ feedback on assignments and research work were also analysed in relation to what students had claimed about aspects of their academic literacy practices when filling in questionnaires and answering interview questions.

-Grounded theory, defined as a qualitative research method that uses a systematic set of procedures to develop an inductively derived grounded theory about a phenomenon (Strauss & Corbin 1998), was used to analyse data.
+A grounded theory approach, defined as a qualitative research approach that uses a systematic set of procedures to develop an inductively derived grounded theory about a phenomenon (Strauss & Corbin 1998), was used to analyse data.
 The theory involved ‘open coding’ to identify provisional concepts and ‘axial coding’, to seek connections between the categories identified.
-A Likert Scale (McMillan & Schumacher 2006) was also used to analyse participants’ responses to two questions in order to measure their perceptions of their level of difficulty with regards to academic literacy.
-For ethical purposes, pseudonyms (Isabel, Moses, Frank and John) are used in reporting instead of the informants’ real names.
+A Likert Scale (McMillan & Schumacher 2006) was also used to analyse participants’ responses to two questions in order to understand their perceptions of the level of difficulty they experienced with regards to academic literacy.
+For ethical purposes, pseudonyms (Isabel, Moses, Frank and John) are used in discussing the interviews.

-Results
+Findings

+This section reports on the findings of the study with a focus on three aspects.
+These are (i) the nature of the challenges faced by the students, (ii) the strategies which these students used to address these challenges and (iii) the support offered by the university to these students in their struggle to reach their academic goals.

+The challenges faced by the students

-The students who participated in this study had limited knowledge of English: they were all taught English as a subject at of their education mainly by inexperienced teachers, without adequate teaching/learning aids and in the conditions that did not foster their motivation (Gardner 1985) for, and investment (Norton 2000) in, studying this language.
+The students who participated in this study had limited knowledge of English: they were all taught English as a subject at various stages of their education mainly by inexperienced teachers, without adequate teaching/learning aids and in conditions that did not foster optimal motivation (Gardner 1985) for, and investment (Norton 2000) in, studying this language.
 For example, Moses indicated that he had not found any reason to study English because he was proficient in French while Isabel indicated that the English she was taught at high school was substandard.
 In addition to studying English in less than ideal circumstances, only one respondent reported having used it in his work.
-Moreover, with the exception of three students who specialized in English in their Bachelor and Masters studies, others had not had access to academic English.
+Moreover, with the exception of three students who specialized in English in their Bachelor’s and Master’s degree studies, others had not had access to academic English.

-It should be noted that there were mismatched expectations between Wits niversity lecturers and most of the students who took part in this study.
-Being aware of their limited knowledge of English, the students had expected the university to provide them with language support before degree courses.
-On the other hand, the university assumed that the students came to the university being aware that it is an English medium university and that, therefore,were ready to study in English.
+It should be noted that there were mismatched expectations between the university lecturers and most of the students who took part in this study.
+Being aware of their limited knowledge of English, the students had expected the university to provide them with language support before they began studying degree courses or beginning their research projects.
+However, the university assumed that the students enrolled with an awareness that they were at an English medium university and therefore that they were ready to study in English.

 The challenges of using English in spoken and written academic discourses